dheeraj2804/Business-Meeting-Summary-Generation/README.md

 * Set up the development environment on your development machine.
 ## Usage

-1. Navigate to the project directory on your development machine and create a virtal environmnent in either VScode or Anacoder Navigator.
+1. Navigate to the project directory on your development machine.
 2. To start the **Main Page of Project** in the live server:

     * Run the *main.py* script using the command ***python main.py***